Common electric car radiator fan problems and how to fix them

 If your car’s engine is overheating and you suspect the problem lies with your electric radiator fan, then try these troubleshooting tips.

 Hint: Before attempting DIY car repairs, it’s always a good idea to have a repair manual for your particular make and model of car on hand.
-For example it can explain the operation of your car’s cooling system and which switches, sensors and other parts may affect the operation of your radiator fan.
+For example it can explain the operation of your car’s cooling system and which switches and sensors and other parts may affect the operation of your radiator fan.

 If you car’s overheating don’t lose your cool, nip into Natrad.
 We’re experts on the cooling systems of all cars, trucks, 4WDs, performance vehicles and heavy machinery.
 We operate Australia’s largest network of workshops specialising in cooling system repairs, and we supply a huge range of radiator fans, radiators and other cooling system parts.